ajayraju999/Real-world-Data-Extraction-in-Digital-Gauges-using-Computer-vision-and-Tensorflow/README.md

 * Our model does a pretty good job of detecting different types seven segment displays.
 * Now our custom model will be ready,we can use it to detect data in pictures ,videos and through webcam.
-* Here are some of the sample outputs
+* Here are some of the Tested sample outputs through webcam and images.
 ![ ](readme_images/sample_gif.gif)

      ![ ](readme_images/image_jupyter.jpeg)